Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

             six.text_type(login_timestamp) + six.text_type(timestamp)
         )

 As you can see the token used in the password reset URL contains a hash of the user ID, user password, the login timestamp and the current date.
 This is pretty clever.
 It makes the link invalid as soon as the user logs in, because then the `login_timestamp` field changes.
 It also invalidates the link as soon as the password changes, presumably after the user has used the link.
-It also creates a unique and hard to predict token, because the user's password is used in the hash.
-This last point is why this algorithm is a good choice for a password reset, but not for a verification link.

 ## Django-users2 verification link